Key scholarship details

 Eligibility

-- have a signed letter of support from a relevant student organisation, such as the Student Union or a faculty-based student society.
+- Have a signed letter of support from a relevant student organisation, such as the Student Union or a faculty or department student society.

 Selection criteria